USEPA/egrid/README.md

 # eGRID

-This repository includes R scripts to create the Emissions & Generation Resource Integrated Database (eGRID).
+This repository includes all necessary scripts and documentation to create the Emissions & Generation Resource Integrated Database (eGRID).

 ## Background